andrewheiss/Dissertation/Writing/5_program_capture/program_capture.md

 [^69]:	PGP, or Pretty Good Privacy, is a form of public key cryptography used to encrypt e-mails, messages, and files.
 See Electronic Frontier Foundation, "PGP," [https://ssd.eff.org/en/glossary/pgp](https://ssd.eff.org/en/glossary/pgp).

 [^70]:	Interview 1050, October 14, 2016, London.

+[^71]:	*Department of State Authorization Act, Fiscal Years 1984 and 1985,* Public Law 98-164, *US Statutes at Large* 97 (November 22, 1983): 1017–1063. [https://www.gpo.gov/fdsys/pkg/STATUTE-97/pdf/STATUTE-97-Pg1017.pdf](https://www.gpo.gov/fdsys/pkg/STATUTE-97/pdf/STATUTE-97-Pg1017.pdf).

+[^72]:	CIPE, NDI, and IRI were all created with the establishment of the NED in 1983; the Solidarity Center took the place of the American Institute for Free Labor Development in 1997, which had previously been an outlet for NED funds.

+[^73]:	International Republican Institute, "Election Observation & Assessment Reports," [http://www.iri.org/election-observation-assessment-reports](http://www.iri.org/election-observation-assessment-reports).

+[^74]:	Interview 1072, November 11, 2016, Washington, DC.

+[^75]:	International Republican Institute, "FAQs," [http://www.iri.org/who-we-are/faqs](http://www.iri.org/who-we-are/faqs).

+[^76]:	Interviews 1092 and 1072, November 16, 2016, Washington, DC.
+See also International Republican Institute, "What We Do," [http://www.iri.org/what-we-do](http://www.iri.org/what-we-do) and International Republican Institute, "Civil Society Initiatives, [http://www.iri.org/program/civil-society-initiatives](http://www.iri.org/program/civil-society-initiatives).

+[^77]:	IRI's fiscal year runs from October 1–September 30.
+To align its financial reports with a January–December calendar year, I use the second year of reporting period.
+The IRS 990 form is dated from the first year of the period.
+Thus, all data marked as 2010 in the following figures come from IRI's 2009 990 form.

+[^78]:	International Republican Institute, "Board of Directors," [http://www.iri.org/who-we-are/board-of-directors](http://www.iri.org/who-we-are/board-of-directors).

+[^79]:	Interview 1091, November 11, 2016, Washington, DC.

+[^80]:	Interview 1050, October 14, 2016, London.

+[^81]:	Interview 1092, November 16, 2016, Washington, DC.

+[^82]:	Interviews 1072 and 1092, November 16, 2016, Washington, DC.